 Once you've given thoughtful consideration to all of your options in the catalog and selected your courses, and perhaps identified a few alternate courses in the event that your first choices are full, it's time to register for them.
 Your school should provide you with complete instructions about how and when to register.
-Usually, this comes via email or is indicated on the school's website.
+Usually this comes via email or is indicated on the school's website.
 If you don't receive these instructions, or if it is not apparent what you are supposed to do, contact the registrar's office or your academic advisor.
+As a student in higher education, it's your responsibility to register for classes and make sure you understand how to do so at your school, but you can always use the administration for support if you have questions or uncertainties.